 Mitigation of airport operation’s impacts on the surrounding communities in the Planning Area.

 Alteration of aircraft flight patterns to minimize flights over populated portions of the Planning Area.

+Adoption of a noise mitigation program by the Santa Fe Regional Airport.